OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 <a id="ai_config_deploy"></a>

 Here you will find the details to deploy and configure an AI-ready OpenNebula cloud using the [OneDeploy](https://github.com/OpenNebula/one-deploy) tool.
-This guide focuses on a local environment, preparing it for demanding AI workloads by leveraging PCI passthrough for GPUs like the NVIDIA H100 and L40S.
+This guide covers the general process for preparing an environment for demanding AI workloads by leveraging PCI passthrough for GPUs like the NVIDIA H100 and L40S.
+It also provides a specific, practical guide for a single-node deployment on [Scaleway](https://www.scaleway.com/), using [Elastic Metal](https://www.scaleway.com/en/elastic-metal/) resources.

 Machine Learning (ML) training and inference are resource-intensive tasks that often require the full power of a dedicated GPU.
 PCI passthrough allows a Virtual Machine to have exclusive access to a physical GPU, delivering bare-metal performance for the most demanding AI workloads.

+## Deployment with OneDeploy

+Use OneDeploy to automate the deployment of our OpenNebula cloud with PCI passthrough configured for our GPUs.

-## Prerequisites
+### Prerequisites

 Before you begin, ensure your environment meets the following prerequisites.

-### Hardware Requirements
+#### Hardware Requirements

 The virtualization hosts (hypervisors) must support I/O MMU virtualization:
 *   **Intel CPUs**: Must support **VT-d**.